Alternatiba (Basque political party): History

-Alternatiba Eraikitzen was constituted in Bilbao on December 13, 2008 with the aim of “recomposing a strong political left with a future perspective”, as declared by its promoters, and was registered in the register of political parties of the Ministry of the Interior on February 2, 2009.
+Alternatiba Eraikitzen was constituted in Bilbao on December 13, 2008, with the aim of “recomposing a strong political left with a future perspective”, as declared by its promoters, and was registered in the register of political parties of the Ministry of the Interior on February 2, 2009.
 They did not abandon the United Left-Greens, however, until the resignation of Madrazo as general coordinator as a result of the formation in the elections to the Basque Parliament in 2009.
 Thus, on April 29 of that same year, the members of Alternatiba Eraikitzen announced the abandonment of Ezker Batua due to their disagreement with the decisions adopted by the party's leadership, adopting the name Alternatiba and declaring their intention to become an autonomous political party, with the participation of militants from Ezker Gogoa (a split from Zutik) and other social movements.

 At that time its representatives claimed to have 200 militants, which would represent 15% of the militancy of Ezker Batua-Berdeak.
-On October 31, 2009 the constituent assembly was held, defining Alternatiba as a political organization “clearly of the left”,“radically democratic, non-violent and anti-capitalist”, “of social alternative, sovereignist and euskaltzale” (Basque-speaking), “feminist and environmentalist.”.
+On October 31, 2009, the constituent assembly was held, defining Alternatiba as a political organization “clearly of the left”,“radically democratic, non-violent and anti-capitalist”, “of social alternative, sovereignist and euskaltzale” (Basque-speaking), “feminist and environmentalist.”.

 Sovereigntist left

 A year later, on October 30, 2010, they held their first National Assembly, in which they opted for the strategic confluence of left-wing sovereigntist parties on the basis of a decalogue of principles, and announced a round of contacts with Eusko Alkartasuna (EA), Aralar and the outlawed nationalist left (with whom they had already signed the Guernica Agreement) to achieve this union for the local and regional elections of 2011.
-On January 2011, Alternativas for the sovereigntist left (Alternativas de la izquierda soberanista), a party of the Basque sovereignist left, was founded in the Basque Country.
+In January 2011, Alternativas for the sovereigntist left (Alternativas de la izquierda soberanista), a party of the Basque sovereignist left, was founded in the Basque Country.